ASSISTANT, ASSOCIATE, OR PROFESSOR IN HUMAN GENOMICS AND PRECISION MEDICINE

 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

-MD with expertise in human genetics/genomics or a related discipline required.Minimum Years and Type of Relevant Work Experience:
+Ph.D. in genetics or a related discipline is required.Minimum Years and Type of Relevant Work Experience:

 At least three (3) years of post-doctoral training in the functional assessment of human genomic and/or epigenomic variants is preferred.
 Successful candidates will have a demonstrated potential for excellence in human genomics exemplified through their publications, grants, teaching, or seminars.
 All candidates must have proven success in leading and conducting research and teaching appropriate to their stage of career.
 Associate/Full Professor candidates must possess experience and scholarly credentials for appointment with tenure at the University of Wisconsin-Madison (UW-Madison).
 A key consideration is the ability to and interest in working in a collaborative interdisciplinary environment.Additional Information:

-This vacancy is being announced simultaneously with PVL#98851; please note that only one vacancy exists.
+This vacancy is being announced simultaneously with PVL#98852; please note that only one vacancy exists.

 The Center for Human Genomics and Precision Medicine (CHGPM) was recently established at the University of Wisconsin-Madison to lead a large-scale expansion of the University's activities in applied genomics and personalized medicine.
 The CHGPM's multifaceted application of genomic sciences to clinical medicine encompasses basic, translational and clinical research as well as educational activities and community outreach.
 The Center now is entering a phase of rapid growth, recruiting multiple tenure-track faculty with expertise relevant to advancing scientific knowledge relevant to genomic medicine and developing new strategies for improving health.